Isaac Paredes Preview, Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays have a 3.76 team ERA that ranks second across all MLB pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all league pitching staffs (3.76).

-- The lefty last appeared on Sunday against the Tampa Bay Rays, when he tossed four innings, allowing three earned runs while giving up nine hits.
+- The lefty last appeared on Saturday against the Tampa Bay Rays, when he threw 4 1/3 innings, allowing five earned runs while giving up seven hits.

+- In 10 games this season, the 36-year-old has a 3.31 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.